Colours of the rainbow come to life at Malay Heritage Centre's latest installation

-SINGAPORE - It might be made up of upcycled cookie containers and solar lights, but a new outdoor installation at the Malay Heritage Centre (MHC) hopes to give visitors the chance to immerse themselves in a colourful glow of lights.
+It might be made up of upcycled cookie containers and solar lights, but a new outdoor installation at the Malay Heritage Centre (MHC) aims to give visitors the chance to immerse themselves in a colourful glow of lights.

-Called Rainbow Connection II, it aims to paint a picture of solidarity amid diversity.

 Mrs Lee, 41, said: "Covid-19 posed a challenge, as I could not organise workshops for large groups, and ended up sending them an instructional video for them to follow.